 Each relationship, romantic or otherwise, goes through hardships and challenges.
-Psychotherapy may be sought when relationship issues begin to affect daily life or if there is a sense of hopelessness surrounding the relationship.
+Psychotherapy is often sought when relationship issues begin to affect daily life or if feelings of hopelessness develop in the relationship.
 Relationship conflict can also affect one’s self-esteem and physical health and lead to feelings of guilt, shame, or anger, as well as anxiety and depression.
 Sometimes substance abuse or eating problems are used to avoid confronting the source of the relationship conflict.
-With the help of counseling, relationship challenges can be better understood, communication can improve, and the relationship can be mended and improved.
+With the help of counseling, relationship challenges can be better understood, communication can improve, and the relationship can be mended.

 You may struggle with relationships in the following ways...